cowprotocol/cowswap/README.md

 - `INTEGRATION_TESTS_INFURA_KEY`=YOUR_INFURA_KEY
 - `INTEGRATION_TESTS_PRIVATE_KEY`=YOUR_TEST_WALLET_PRIVATE_KEY

-### API endpoints
+## Orderbook API Endpoints

-Fee quote requests and posting orders are sent to an API.
+Fee quote requests and posting orders are sent to the Orderbook API.
 This API has the responsibility of collecting orders and handing them to the solvers.

 The reference implementation of the API is [gp-v2-services](https://github.com/cowprotocol/services).

-The API endpoint is configured using the environment variable ` {XDAI|GOERLI|MAINNET}` to e.g. `"http://localhost:8080/api"` when running the services locally.
+The API endpoint is configured using the environment variable `REACT_APP_ORDER_BOOK_URLS`.

 ## Price feeds